Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 ## Requirements for Reading This Article

-This article is best read with the Chrome browser with [MathJax Plugin for GitHub](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en).
+This article is best read using the Chrome browser with the [MathJax Plugin for GitHub](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en) installed.

 ## Supported Network Architectures
-LSTM and Transformer, the two major architectures to process time series data are supported.
-In order to avoid the likelihood ratio saturation problem and to approach the asymptotic optimality (for details, see [Ebihara+, ICASSP2023](https://arxiv.org/abs/2302.09810)), we invented a novel B2Bssqrt-TANDEM and TANDEMformer, based on LSTM and Transformer architectures, respectively.
+We support the two major architectures for processing time series data: LSTM and Transformer.
+To avoid the likelihood ratio saturation problem and approach asymptotic optimality (for details, see [Ebihara+, ICASSP2023](https://arxiv.org/abs/2302.09810)), we developed two novel models based on these architectures: B2Bssqrt-TANDEM (based on LSTM) and TANDEMformer (based on Transformer).
 ### LSTM (B2Bsqrt-TANDEM, [ICASSP2023](https://arxiv.org/abs/2302.09810))
-Long short-term memory (LSTM, 1) with the back-to-back square root (B2Bsqrt) activation function can be used to set the following variables:
+The long short-term memory (LSTM, 1) with the back-to-back square root (B2Bsqrt) activation function can be used by setting the following variables:

 - MODEL_BACKBONE: "LSTM"
 - ACTIVATION_OUTPUT: "B2Bsqrt"

-Note that setting ACTIVATION_OUTPUT as "tanh" makes it a vanilla LSTM.
-The B2Bsqrt function is introduced in the ICASSP2023 paper for precise SDRE avoiding the likelihood ratio saturation problem:
+It's important to note that setting ACTIVATION_OUTPUT to "tanh" will result in a vanilla LSTM.
+The B2Bsqrt function was introduced in the ICASSP2023 paper as a way to precisely avoid the likelihood ratio saturation problem in SDRE.

 $f_{\mathrm{B2Bsqrt}}(x) := \mathrm{sign}(x)(\sqrt{\alpha+|x|}-\sqrt{\alpha})$